Understanding and improving lead time for changes

 How to calculate lead time for changes

-1. Pinpoint key stages: First, figure out your lead time’s start and end points.
-Typically, this starts when a developer works on a change (like adding a new feature or fixing a bug) and ends when the change is deployed in production.
+- Pinpoint key stages: First, determine your lead time’s start and end points.
+Typically, this process begins when a developer commits code for a change (such as adding a new feature or fixing a bug) and concludes when the change is deployed in production.

 Adding these intervals together gives you a total lead time of 54 hours—just over two days from the change request to being live in production.
 This detailed tracking helps your team understand the efficiency of your processes and identify any stages that may need improvement.